nails/command-line-tool/README.md

 ## Development

 This project uses [humbug/box](https://github.com/humbug/box) for compilation.
-You may use the following commands for developmenmt:
+You may use the following commands for development:

 ```bash
 composer build